jeremykid/ECG_mortality_DL/README.md

 # Scripts and modules to  train deep learning models for mortality prediction using ECGs
-This is the companion code base for the paper the 'Towards artificial intelligence based learning health system for population-level prediction of short and longer-term mortality using electrocardiograms'.
+This is the companion code base for the paper 'Towards artificial intelligence based learning health system for population-level prediction of short and longer-term mortality using electrocardiograms'.

 This study focused on developing and evaluating ECG based mortality models to predict the probability of a patient dying within 30-days, 1-year and 5-year, starting from the day of ECG acquisition.
-ECGs to be used in these models can acquired at any time point during a healthcare episode .
+ECGs to be used in these models can be acquired at any time point during a healthcare episode .
 The goal of the prediction model is to output a calibrated probability of mortality, which could be then used as the patient's risk score for clinical management or resource allocation during patient's stay in the hospital or for prognostic planning after patient's discharge from the hospital.

 <Prediction task picture>